Vrushabh27/ubf/README.md

-# UBF
-Universal Barrier Functions for Safety and Stability
+# Universal Barrier Functions for Safety and Stability